 - 1. "Power driven vehicle" means any self-propelled vehicle designed and constructed to be used on the road and having at least two wheels. - 2.
 "Trailer" means any non-self propelled vehicle, which is designed and constructed to be towed by a power driven vehicle; - 3.
 "Vehicle" means any power driven vehicle or trailer; - 4.
 "Vehicle combination" means any ensemble constituted by a power driven vehicle coupled to one or more trailer(s); - 5.
-"Articulated vehicle" means a vehicle which consists of two or more rigid sections which articulate relative to one another; the passenger compartments of each section intercommunicate so that passengers can move freely between them; the rigid sections are permanently connected so that they can only be separated by an operation involving facilities which are normally only found in a workshop; - [6.
-"Incomplete vehicle" means any vehicle, which requires undergoing at least one further stage of completion before being ready for the purpose for which it has been designed and constructed; - [7.
-"Complete vehicle" means any vehicle which does not require further construction stages in order to be fit for the purpose for which it has been designed and constructed, other than the addition of readily attachable components, such as mirrors or tire and rim assemblies, or minor finishing operations such as painting.]
+"Articulated vehicle" means a vehicle which consists of two or more rigid sections which articulate relative to one another; the passenger compartments of each section intercommunicate so that passengers can move freely between them; the rigid sections are permanently connected so that they can only be separated by an operation involving facilities which are normally only found in a workshop; - 6.
+"Incomplete vehicle" means any vehicle, which requires undergoing at least one further stage of completion before being ready for the purpose for which it has been designed and constructed; - 7.
+"Complete vehicle" means any vehicle which does not require further construction stages in order to be fit for the purpose for which it has been designed and constructed, other than minor finishing operations such as painting.